 Human Embryonic Stem Cells

-Human embryonic stem cells (hES) Human Embryonic Stem Cells from a group of cells called the inner cell mass.
+Human embryonic stem cells (hES) Human Embryonic Stem Cells are from a group of cells called the inner cell mass.
 These cells are part of a 5-6 day old embryo called a blastocyst.
 When cultured in the laboratory, stem cells have the unique ability to self-replicate or renew themselves for long periods of time.
 This process can produce a large population of identical cells.
 For this reason, hES cells are said to be “immortal.”
 This characteristic of the cells is very valuable for scientists, since they need a large number of cells to conduct their research experiments.

 Embryonic stem cells are undifferentiated or “blank slate” cells, meaning that they have not yet acquired a specific role or function.
 These cells possess all the necessary genetic and cellular equipment to become any of the specific, specialized cells in the entire human body under the right conditions.
 This ability of the cells is referred to as pluripotency.
 This quality renders them exceedingly useful for screening potential medications, studying disease patterns, uncovering the details of development, and potentially providing cellular replacement components for regenerative medicine.